datacamp-content/courses-introduction-to-shell/chapter2.md

 <hr>

-What command will select all of the dates from all of the files in the `seasonal` directory in calendar order, starting with `spring.csv`?
+What command will select the date columns from all of the files in the `seasonal` directory in calendar order, starting with `spring.csv`?

 *** =instructions

+- cut -d , -f 1 seasonal/spring.csv seasonal/summer.csv seasonal/autumn.csv seasonal/winter.csv
+- cut -d, -f1 seasonal/spring.csv seasonal/summer.csv seasonal/autumn.csv seasonal/winter.csv
+- Both of the above.
+- Neither of the above.

 *** =hint